 - Emergency cover – if you need immediate access to a car in an emergency situation then you can get cover for as little as an hour.

-How much does 1 month car insurance cost?
+How much does one month car insurance cost?

-How do I get cheaper 1 month car insurance?
+How do I get cheaper one month car insurance?